The Mergers & Acquisitions Review: Greece

 ix The concept of tax avoidance

-The new Code of Fiscal Procedures introduced a definition of tax avoidance, while a general anti-abuse clause has been introduced, pursuant to which:
+The new Code of Fiscal Procedures introduced a general anti-abuse clause, pursuant to which:

 the tax administration shall ignore any arrangement or a series of arrangements which, having been put into place for the main purpose or one of the main purposes of obtaining a tax advantage that defeats the object or the purpose of the applicable tax law, are not genuine, having regard to all relevant facts and circumstances.